Choosing and Caring for Hydrangea Trees!

 Pruning Hydrangea Trees

 Panicle Hydrangeas bloom on new wood.
-Each year in early spring (just as you would for a shrub form branched on the ground) trim back the plants reducing the length by about 1/3 in a somewhat uniform rounded form.
-Remove any crossing branches or thin out thicker branches leaving the nice thinner ones in place.
-Most tree form plants you may want to trim so the overall size is in that 2-4 foot size depending upon the variety that you are growing.
+Each year in early spring, trim back branches by about one-third into a rounded form.
+Remove any crossing branches or thicker stems, leaving thinner ones in place.
+Most tree-form plants can be trimmed to maintain an overall size of 2-4 feet, depending on the variety you are growing.

-Late in the fall, the flower heads turn brown and remain on the plants if you prefer which can be quite showy all winter.
-Save the big prune job until late winter or early spring.
+In the fall, flower heads turn brown and can remain on the plants for winter interest if you prefer.
+Save major pruning for late winter or early spring.

-So get ready to have loads of butterflies, armloads of fluffy bouquet additions, and dried décor indoors or winter interest outdoors!
+Get ready for loads of butterflies, armloads of fluffy bouquets, and dried décor indoors or winter interest outdoors!

 Elevate Your Landscape With Tree-Form Panicle Hydrangeas!

-Big flouncy flowers on strong stems, a tree-form Hydrangea quickly becomes the pinnacle of showy landscape décor!
-Whether you have a yard or not, these high-end ornamentals that flower all summer through fall!
+Big flouncy flowers on strong stems - a tree-form Hydrangea quickly becomes the pinnacle of showy landscape décor!
+Whether you have a yard or not, these high-end ornamentals bloom from summer through fall.

 Bring in the oohs and ahhs, the butterflies, and loads of curb appeal with one or more of these fantastic specimen topiary-style Hydrangeas!